DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 ## Some Background

 There are payload size limits when you encrypt using RSA keys.
-In more detail, RSA, as defined by PKCS#1, can be used to encrypt messages of limited size, and this size varies with the kind of "padding" used for the encryption.
-For example, with the commonly used "v1.5 padding" and a 2048-bit RSA key, the maximum size of data that can be encrypted with RSA is 245 bytes. ([cite](https://security.stackexchange.com/a/33445/81523)) For OAEP padding, the maximum size is 214 bytes.
+In more detail, RSA, as defined by PKCS#1, can be used to encrypt messages of limited size.
+In fact, an encrypted message always has the same size as the modulus; for a 1024-bit RSA key, this means 128 bytes. for a 2048-bit RSA key, 256 bytes.
+The encryption process includes some padding.
+With the commonly used "v1.5 padding" and a 2048-bit RSA key, the maximum size of data that can be encrypted with RSA is 245 bytes. ([cite](https://security.stackexchange.com/a/33445/81523)) For OAEP padding and the same 2048-bit key, the maximum size is 214 bytes.

 This may seem to be a severe limitation.
 But, in practice people avoid this limitation by using hybrid cryptosystems: use RSA encryption to encrypt a symmetric key, which is small, and fits under the limit for RSA crypto.
 Then use that